 - If you’re taking a supplement, you’re going to need to know what dosage you should be taking, and this depends on whether your supplement is providing MK-4 or MK-7, it also depends upon how much vitamin D you need to take, to get your blood levels of vitamin D into optimal range.
 We’ll talk about the safety issues related to taking vitamin K-2.
 It’s very safe, but we’ll still discuss the dosages that are used in the various studies, and what the results have been.

-- Lastly, I want to talk to you about why it is essential to balance your intake of vitamin D and vitamin K-2.
+- I want to talk to you about why it is essential to balance your intake of vitamin D and vitamin K-2.
 The appropriate balance is provided for you in AlgaeCal Plus, but if you require more vitamin D than is provided by AlgaeCal Plus, you will also need more vitamin K, and we’ll discuss why, and figure out how much more you need.

 - Lastly, I would like to talk with you about why you also need vitamin A, and not just beta-carotene, which is pro-vitamin A, but actual vitamin A, along with vitamin D, and vitamin K-2, why all three of these need to be taken together.
 We’ll discuss the issues surrounding vitamin A, and its relationship to vitamin D and vitamin K, and then you can make an informed decision as to what you should be doing.
-So on our next video, will begin with the first topic on the list, which is vitamin K in both its forms, K-1, and K-2, plays a number of critical roles in your bones health.
+So on our next video, we’ll begin with the first topic on the list, which is vitamin K in both its forms, K-1, and K-2, plays a number of critical roles in your bones health.
 Thanks for tuning in, and I hope you’ll join me on our whole odyssey through the intricacies of vitamin K.